- Handling human blood and blood products

 - some immunisations require a period of time before immunity has been obtained.
 In areas of moderate or high risk relevant to an immunisation, a person's duties should be restricted until that period has lapsed or serological testing confirms immunity.
-The OHS Branch can assist with the risk assessment in this situation.
+The Work Environment Group can assist with the hazard assessment in this situation.

 - Life in Australia is associated with a risk of contracting certain serious infections and for some occupations this risk may be higher than for the general population.
 Vaccinations are also essential for those travelling to high risk locations.

 - Receiving and maintaining the appropriate vaccination before exposure to the disease agent can reduce such risks.
 However there are always some people who will not become immune even after a full set of vaccinations.
 For this reason vaccination should not be seen as a substitute for good practice, good hygiene or careful choice of lifestyle.

 - It is important to remember that many vaccinations require more than one dose, often a set period of time apart.
 For example, hepatitis B immunisation takes six months for the full set of vaccinations to be completed (or 21 days on a special accelerated schedule).
 This is particularly relevant to overseas travellers who may need a period of several months to complete the vaccinations required for their area of travel.
 With this in mind, it is wise to seek consultation with a doctor some time before you actually need the vaccination to take effect.

 - Vaccinations are available through consultation with a medical officer at the University Health Service, from your local doctor, or from a University appointed medical provider.